You-Gao/Blog/game-reviews/a-short-hike.md

 - **Non-competitive Challenge:** The mountain presents a challenge without adversaries, focusing on personal achievement and the joy of overcoming obstacles rather than on competition.

+- **Narrative and Connection:** The game's narrative acts as the cohesive glue that binds together its diverse aesthetics, advancing the storyline and deeply immersing players in its world.

+**What's Not There:** Further analysis to look at are the game mechanics that were intentionally not added to the game: fall damage and map completion (mainly), but also other mechanics that the designer could have added.

 * * *

+### *Conclusion and Reflection:*

-*Conclusion:* "A Short Hike" effectively blends simple mechanics with deep, meaningful themes.
+"A Short Hike" effectively blends simple mechanics with deep, meaningful themes.
 The journey up the mountain is a testament to the player's growth, mirroring real-life experiences of learning, exploration, and the satisfaction of achieving personal goals.
 Through its design, the game creates a fulfilling and introspective experience for the player.

+My own reflections on the game led me to the conclusion that I should go on a hike sometimes.
+Having thought about what a hike means to me, I realized that the only reason why I didn't go on hikes was because of my previous conceptions of them.
+I always thought of them like solo player stick-to-the-path adventures and the reward was the view.
+Not to discount that, but I wouldn't see myself hiking for that reason.
+Hiking for physical growth is another reason as well, but if that is the only thing, it's more efficient to hit the treadmill.

+With that said, the motivator missing for me is the people climbing along with me.
+In the actual world, a hiker wouldn't normally encounter a shady person dealing enhancements or in search of 15 seashells (hiking with micro-missions sounds cool).
+I've also heard from others that a hike might include going off the path and then getting lost to eventually find yourself at the scenic view.
+At the end of the day, what makes "A Short Hike" and could make real hikes are the people you go with.
+Because it's really about the people; climbing the mountain is only a goal.

+Here is a clip of some memorable moments for me in "A Short Hike"
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KEJDFSUUzCo?si=__ZUXXb8rP5HVS-5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+If you want to play the game: [https://ashorthike.com/](https://ashorthike.com/)